Bob O'Farrell: Baseball career

-The owner of the Cardinals at that time, Sam Breadon was unhappy that the Cardinals did not win the pennant, and that O'Farrell was leaving his pitchers in too long during games.
-He was given a $5,000 bonus to step down and replaced by Bill McKechnie.
+Cardinals owner Sam Breadon was unhappy that the Cardinals did not win the pennant and that O'Farrell was leaving his pitchers in too long during games.
+O'Farrell was given a $5,000 bonus to step down and was replaced by Bill McKechnie.
 O'Farrell was traded to the New York Giants for George Harper in May 1928.
-The trade caught many observers by surprise as, it left the Cardinals without an experienced catcher while the Giants had a surplus of catchers.
+The trade caught many observers by surprise, as it left the Cardinals without an experienced catcher while the Giants had a surplus of catchers.

-O'Farrell played as a part-time catcher for the Giants, sharing catching duties with Shanty Hogan during John McGraw's final four years as manager of the club.
+O'Farrell played as a part-time catcher for the Giants, sharing duties with Shanty Hogan during John McGraw's final four years as manager of the club.
 He hit for a .306 batting average in 1929 and followed that with a .301 average in 1930.
 By the 1931 season, the 34-year-old O'Farrell was past his prime as his batting average dipped to .224.

-In October 1932, O'Farrell was traded back to the St. Louis Cardinals for catcher Gus Mancuso as part of new Giants manager Bill Terry's rebuilding campaign.
+In October 1932, O'Farrell was traded back to the Cardinals for catcher Gus Mancuso as part of new Giants manager Bill Terry's rebuilding campaign.
 He spent one season serving as backup catcher to Jimmie Wilson before being traded to the Cincinnati Reds in January 1934.